If you have been in close contact with someone who has COVID-19, or if you may be ill with COVID-19, you must quarantine or isolate yourself.

 If you have had close contact with someone who has COVID-19:

-Stay home until 14 days after your last contact.
+Stay home until at least 14 days from your last exposure to an infected person.

 Check your temperature twice a day, and watch for symptoms of COVID-19.